radrow/ddtrace/EVALUATION.md

 The tool supports only standard features of generic servers, i.e. the `call` and `cast` callbacks.
-Timeouts, deferred responses (`no_reply`) and pooled calls through `reqids` are not covered by the prototype.
+Timeouts, deferred responses (`no_reply`) and pooled calls through `reqids` are not covered by the prototype yet.

 Below is an example of how DDMon is applied to a simple distributed system.
 We provide it not just for its sole evaluation, but also as a simple reference for